Skip to content

 Why it works: - Pentarch = Event detection (IGN, CAP, WRN, BDN, TD) - Janus Atlas = Key levels (HTF, session, VWAP, structure) - Volume Oracle = Volume confirmation + position management

-• Traders observe Pentarch events (IGN for potential longs, CAP for potential shorts)
+• Observe Pentarch events (IGN for markup phase, CAP for distribution phase)

-• Event location is evaluated using Janus Atlas key levels
+• Evaluate event location using Janus Atlas key levels

-• Volume confirmation is assessed via Volume Oracle spike detection
+• Assess volume confirmation via Volume Oracle regime detection

-• Exit targets commonly include next Janus level or opposite Pentarch event
+• Note next Janus level or opposite Pentarch event

 Harmonic Oscillator + Plutus Flow + Janus Atlas